shaunokeefe/resume/readme.md

 - Senior member of operations team responsible for availablity of site servicing over **10,000 simultaneous users**
 - Developed alerting and monitoring systems in **Prometheus** to improve reliability, observability, and decrease page rates
 - Simplified management of production infrastructure from internally developed tools to standardised, industry proven technologies such as **Terraform**
+- Consistently identified cost-saving projects to reduce AWS spend, results in tens of thousands of dollars of savings for the businesss
 - Also contributed to backend developement on our **Ruby** and **Docker** based **microservice** stack

 ## Landchecker ##